JavaSaBr/fake-smtp-server/README.md

 #### Property Configuration

-To enable the SMTP authentication you need to remove the `#` at the `fakesmtp`-Section for the attributes:
-- authentication
-- username
-- password

 To bind the fakesmtp to another address remove the `#` at the `fakesmtp`-Section for `bindAddress` and add the desired address

 ## Next Tasks